wenjiezhang-z/DBR-TAD/README.md

 + We have provided a script list that allows you to replicate our results with just a single click.
 Further details can be found in `./tools/run_all_exps.sh`.

 ## Trained Models
+We provide pre-trained models for each dataset, which you can download from XXX.